-The underwriters will reserve up to 599,900 shares for sale directly or indirectly to Ares Management LLC or its affiliates.
-The underwriters may also purchase up to an additional 1,650,000 shares from us at the public offering price, less the underwriting discount, within

-30 days from the date of this prospectus to cover overallotments.
-If the underwriters exercise this option in full, the total public offering price will be \$189,750,000, the total underwriting discount (sales load) paid by us will be \$5,692,500, the total underwriting discount paid on our behalf by our investment adviser (subject to reimbursement as described in note (1) above) will be \$2,846,250, and total proceeds, before expenses, will be \$184,057,500.
+The underwriters may also purchase up to an additional 1,350,000 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.
+If the underwriters exercise this option in full, the total public offering price will be \$ , the total underwriting discount (sales load) paid by us will be \$ , and total proceeds, before expenses, will be \$ .